-The NFS for this project is the State of Hawai'l as represented by DLNR, OCCL and DOBOR.
+The NFS for this project is the State of Hawai'i as represented by DLNR, OCCL and DOBOR.
+DOBOR will sign the Project Partnership Agreement if the study is approved to move into Pre-construction, Engineering and Design phase.
 Federal implementation of the project for the BUDM includes, but is not limited to, the following required items of local cooperation to be undertaken by the NFS in accordance with applicable federal laws, regulations, and policies: